fahadmaqsood/pil_plus/README.md

 Overall, "pil_plus" aims to provide a simple and intuitive interface for working with images in Python, making it easy to perform common image manipulation tasks.

 # Installation
-PilPlus can be installed using pip with the following command:
+pil_plus can be installed using pip with the following command:
 ```
 pip install pil-plus
 ```